agj/elm-knobs/README.md

 visual customization is not a priority, but you can still define your own CSS styles to define how you want the controls to look.

-Here's a very basic example of how it looks to use this package:
+Here's a very basic example of how it looks like to use this package:

 ```elm
 module BasicExample exposing (main)